Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Interventions to Identify Factors Behind Stratification

-We find that as we add additional features, most models shift progressively towards less stratification by ethnic group (Figure~\ref{fig:si_refugee_protected}).
+We find that as we add additional features, most models shift increasingly towards less stratification by ethnic group (Figure~\ref{fig:si_refugee}).
 However, the degree of this shift varied by model and prompting method.
-For example, CoT prompts led to fairer assignments across almost all models and feature combinations.
-On the other hand, while Claude 4 Sonnet stratified less than other models without new features, adding features did not always make its assignments more fair.
-Other models generally saw decreases in stratification with more features, with most attaining SIs in proximity to random assignment, but Gemini and Claude retained relatively higher SIs around 0.6.
-This indicates that while LLMs can explain observed feedback using other available features, they may also still anchor to spurious demographic signals.
+For example, CoT prompts led to fairer assignments in most models and feature combinations.
+Claude 4 Sonnet stratified less than other models without new features, but adding features did not always make its assignments more fair.
+Other models generally saw decreases in stratification with more features, with most attaining SIs in proximity to random assignment, but Gemini and Claude retained relatively higher SIs around 0.7.
+Thus, while LLMs can explain observed feedback using other available features, they can still anchor to spurious demographic signals.